Additional Discount to Match State/Tribal Funding for Special Construction

 • Whether the project meets the Commission’s connectivity targets.

-States with Eligible Funding
+States with Current and Prior Eligible Funding

 Please note that the final approval of E-Rate state matching funds is dependent upon compliance with program rules and a detailed review of the special construction funding request.
+Applicants should work with their states to confirm the availability of matching funds and USAC will review matching programs during application review.

 Arizona California Colorado Florida Idaho